A Practical Overview of Boutique Store Furniture and Layout Planning

 • accent furniture that reinforces the store’s theme

-Material and Style Considerations
+Material and Style Choices

 • wood creates warmth and timeless appeal